 The only request is to mind the sheep and close the gates after yourself.
 However, it’s common for Scots to cross private property on long walks or to access hikes in the highlands.
 This is our favorite thing to do in Scotland as it’s totally free and an important aspect of their culture.

 Scotland has been catering to visitors for years now and there are lots of great tours and activities to enjoy in Scotland.
 Things like bike tours, kayak tours, star gazing, cultural experiences, and distillery tours.
 Generally, prices range from about £10 up to £100.

-Whisky distillery tours are obviously very popular and if you’re of legal drinking age we’d really recommend trying at least once.
+Whisky distillery tours are obviously very popular, and if you’re of legal drinking age, we’d recommend trying at least once.
 However, do keep in mind Scotland has a zero-tolerance law for drinking and driving.
-A typical tour costs £5 – £10 that includes a few drams of whisky to sample.
+A typical tour costs £5 – £10, including a few drams of whisky to sample.
 Many also include the option to sample finer whiskys that will obviously impact the price.

-Of course, activities are really broad and prices vary greatly!
-For example, if you’re coming to Scotland to golf obviously you’ll have to pay a number of green fees.
-The most famous courses cost around £200 to tee off, but there are a number of public courses for around £20-30 around Scotland.
-Golf has historically been a people’s game in Scotland and a large number of historic public golf links are affordable.
-Scotland also has some amazing diving, but again expect high costs on specialty activities like diving.
+Of course, activities are really broad, and prices vary greatly!
+For example, if you’re coming to Scotland to golf, obviously, you’ll have to pay several green fees.
+The most famous courses cost around £200 to tee off, but there are many public courses for around £20-30 around Scotland.
+Golf has historically been a people’s game in Scotland, and many historic public golf links are affordable.
+Scotland also has some amazing diving, but expect high costs on specialty activities like diving again.